-Just 30 minutes drive away from Jacob’s Well, on the way to Austin, happens to be one of the most popular BBQ restaurants in Texas – The Salt Lick.
-To be precise, it’s the icon of Texas BBQ beloved by Food Channel’s Adam Richman, Bobby Flay and Duff Goldman.
+Thirty minutes drive away from Jacob’s Well, on the way to Austin, is one of the most popular BBQ restaurants in Texas – The Salt Lick.
+This icon of Texas BBQ is beloved by Food Channel’s Adam Richman, Bobby Flay and Duff Goldman.

 I am no BBQ expert, so it’s hard for me to go into details of preparation process and scrutinize every item on the menu, but I do believe that good food makes you happy.
 And you should have seen the silly smile on my face from the moment we arrived at the enormous BBQ house and till I was done with the last piece of brisket.

 The picture of the open pit must be the most famous and most representative of Texas BBQ.
 And your Instagram needs this picture, believe me!
-This pit with open oak wood fire at the bottom, ribs shiny from all the sauce they are glazed with, and smoked sausages hanging from the top, is the first thing you see upon entering the restaurant.
+The pit with open oak wood fire at the bottom, shiny ribs, and smoked sausages hanging from the top, are what you see upon entering the restaurant.
 To say it’s jaw-dropping is to say nothing.
-I spent at least 15 minutes jumping around like a monkey with camera in hand trying to get the best shot.
-Although, it’s so photogenic, taking a bad picture is impossible.
+I spent at least 15 minutes jumping around like a monkey with camera trying to get the best shot.

 The next thing you see is a couple of guys with huge knives cutting through 12-pound (5 kg) brisket.
 The Salt Lick goes through almost a million pounds of brisket per year.
 The process is mesmerizing.